40 Years of Building Power in the NW

 Farmworkers strike in Oregon

 ATR Grantee Pineros y Campesinos Unidos del Noroeste (PCUN) helps organize the first farmworker strike in Oregon since 1971 when cucumber pickers at Kraemer Farms demand a raise in pay.
 The company retaliates against former strikers, and PCUN declares a boycott of NORPAC Foods, a co-owner of Kraemer Farms.
-The boycott lasts for nearly 10 years and helps raise awareness around the country of farmworker exploitation.
+The

 1989